OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 - **Stack Canary** - Stack-smashing protection - Helps prevent buffer overflow attacks by means of having a small integer right before the return pointer.
 A buffer overflow attack often overwrites a region of memory in order to overwrite the return pointer and take over the process-control.
 In that case, the canary gets overwritten as well.
 Therefore, the value of the canary is always checked to make sure it has not changed before a routine uses the return pointer on the stack.
 - **PIE** - Position Independent Executable - enables full ASLR for the executable binary (not applicable for libraries).

-Tests to detect the presence of these protection mechanisms is heavily dependent on the language used for developing the application.
-For example, existing techniques for detecting presence of stack canary does not work for pure Swift apps.
-For more details on how to determine which language is used in the application, check [On iOS Binary Protections](https://sensepost.com/blog/2021/on-ios-binary-protections/ "On iOS Binary Protection").
+Tests to detect the presence of these protection mechanisms heavily depend on the language used for developing the application.
+For example, existing techniques for detecting the presence of stack canaries do not work for pure Swift apps.
+For more details, please check the online article "[On iOS Binary Protections](https://sensepost.com/blog/2021/on-ios-binary-protections/ "On iOS Binary Protection")".

 ### Static Analysis